 GoldenEye Drops 10ml

-GoldenEye drops are used to treat minor eye or eyelid infections and inflammation of the eye lids.
+GoldenEye drops are used to treat minor eye or eyelid infections and inflammation of the eyelids such as conjunctivitis or blepharitis.

 Active Ingredient: Propamidine Isetionate 0.1% w/v.